 Friction Grip Strength Analysis

-The strength analysis documentation for such a joint should clearly identify it as a “friction grip joint“ and the margin of safety for slipping should be stated.
+It is important that the strength analysis documentation for such a joint clearly identify it as a “friction grip joint“ and the margin of safety for slipping is stated.

 The margin of safety for slipping is calculated taking into account the lowest possible preload, FV,min, and the safety factor for ultimate loads (see Table 5-4).
 It is defined as;